-Evaluating the Effectiveness of the Sandy Hook Promise Foundation’s Know the Signs Program in the Los Angeles Unified School District
+Evaluating the Effectiveness of the Sandy Hook Promise Foundation’s Know the Signs Programs in the Los Angeles Unified School District

 The three year study will evaluate programs designed to reduce gun violence in schools by teaching youth to recognize and report potential violence and mental health threats and by increasing social inclusion at school.